"

 Overview

-Washington State is home to a diverse set of industries and welding due to its unique geography that includes seaports, large waterways such as the Columbia River that cuts across the state from Canada traversing down to its southern border, and many different industries throughout the state.
+Washington state is home to a diverse set of industries and welding due to its unique geography that includes seaports and large waterways, such as the Columbia River that cuts across the state from Canada traversing down to its southern border, and many different industries.

 Objectives